codeofmohit/youtube_clone/README.md

 - API Calls optimizaions ❌

-  - remove strict mode which is causing duplicate api calls
+  - remove strict mode which is causing duplicate api calls | done
   - cache api data in redux and use from there wherever possible

 - make site mobile responsive ❌